projectara/greybus-spec/source/hardware_model.rst

 This is called a *WAKE Pulse*.
-When the duration of the WAKE Pulse equals or exceeds an implementation-defined threshold, the *WAKE Pulse Cold Boot Threshold*, this is a signal to any attached Module to initiate (or reinitiate) |unipro|, and subsequently Greybus, communication, as described in later sections.
+When the duration of the WAKE Pulse equals or exceeds an implementation-defined threshold, the *WAKE Pulse Cold Boot Threshold*, this is a signal to any attached Interface to initiate (or reinitiate) |unipro|, and subsequently Greybus, communication, as described in later sections.